 Ceci is a former Los Angeles radio newscaster and a full time travel agent for more than 50 years.
 She began playing backgammon socially in the 1970s…and became a tournament player shortly thereafter.
 She competed in Monte Carlo and won a Ladies Division Consolation prize.
 As a top 16 player of Gammon Associates, she has qualified for each year's Tournament of Champions -- finishing as high as second place.
 In addition to staffing Candace's tournaments, she works staff at the Vietor Cup in Carlsbad, CA. Ceci is one of three women to ever achieve a “brass cube” award for winning ten consecutive matches at GA events.
 Ceci sits at the far end of the staff table and will be collecting all registration money as well as managing side events.

 Jean Mangone Results Director

 Jean Mangone would be a backgammon widow if she did not work staff at the Los Angeles Open & California State Championship.
 Husband Paul is an avid Open player and the two of them travel to tournaments around the US whenever they have vacation time.
 She’s been staffing for six years.
 Before retirement Jean spent 31 years in education, both as a teacher and psychologist.
 She is active in her church and has also worked as a choreographer in children’s theater, and helped create the award-winning Pageant of the Arts at McGaugh School in Seal Beach.
-Her current project is trying to get her husband to agree to ballroom dancing lessons!
+Her current project is trying to get her husband to agree to ballroom dance lessons!
 You will find Jean at the side of the room, managing the drawsheets.
-Please report match scores to Jean.
+Please report match scores and check your match times with Jean.